 - You forget to opt-in to the Chase Freedom quarterly bonus categories

-- Want to earn more than 1.5% back on non-bonus purchases; whether or not you own other Chase credit cards
+- Want to earn more back on non-bonus purchases; whether or not you own other Chase credit cards

 Chase Freedom vs. Freedom Unlimited